sengkchu/gpu-analytics/README.md

 # GPU Analytics

 Data analytics dashboard for various GPUs.
-This app was created with Python and Dash, hosted at [heroku.com](https://gpuanalytics.herokuapp.com).
+This app was created with Python and Dash, hosted on my website at https://gpuanalytics.codingdisciple.com/.

+For a static version of this app hosted on [heroku.com](https://gpuanalytics.herokuapp.com).

 ![application](https://raw.githubusercontent.com/sengkchu/gpu-analytics/master/app_preview.png)